claruoche/TuringTestProject/README.md

 A Lightweight Approach to Detection of AI-Generated Texts Using Stylometric Features — Aityan et al. (2025) arXiv

-Testing of detection tools for AI-generated text — Weber-Wulf et al. (2023)
+Testing of detection tools for AI-generated text — Weber-Wulf et al. (2023) SpringerLink